Edit Content

 How To Prepare For Your Urology Appointment

-Want to know what to expect at your first appointment with a urologist?
+Want to know what to expect at your first urology appointment?
 Read below for an overview.

 Many people see their primary care physician to receive treatment for their incontinence.
 This can be a great option for most – after all, you likely have a history with your primary care doc and are comfortable with them – something that can be a huge help when discussing something as intimate as incontinence.
 And, these doctors are great at narrowing down the type of incontinence you may have and providing you with some first-line treatment options.

 However, if you’re looking for additional help, or not seeing improvements in your symptoms with a primary care doctor, you may wish to see a urologist.
-In fact, your doctor may even recommend one to you if your case is severe or complicated.
+Your doctor may even recommend one to you if your case is severe or complicated.

 Let’s start with some basics.